 Accelerating angina; New-onset angina; Angina - unstable; Progressive angina; CAD - unstable angina; Coronary artery disease - unstable angina; Heart disease - unstable angina; Chest pain - unstable angina

 Unstable angina is a condition in which your heart doesn't get enough blood flow and oxygen.
 It may lead to a heart attack.

-Angina is a type of chest discomfort caused by poor blood flow through the blood vessels (coronary vessels) of the heart muscle (myocardium).
+Angina is a type of chest discomfort due to poor blood flow through the blood vessels in the heart called the coronary arteries.

 Coronary artery disease due to atherosclerosis is the most common cause of unstable angina.
 Atherosclerosis is the buildup of fatty material, called plaque, along the walls of the arteries.
 This causes arteries to become narrowed and less flexible.
 The narrowing can reduce blood flow to the heart, causing chest pain.

 People with unstable angina are at higher risk of having a heart attack.

 - Abnormal function of tiny branch arteries without narrowing of larger arteries (called microvascular dysfunction or Syndrome X)

 - Family history of early coronary heart disease (a close relative such as a sibling or parent had heart disease before age 55 in a man or before age 65 in a woman)